Geodesic complexity of homogeneous Riemannian manifolds: Examples: flat tori and Berger spheres

-\section{Geodesic complexity of Berger spheres}
+\subsection{Geodesic complexity of Berger spheres}

-In this section, we consider a class of homogeneous Riemannian manifolds whose geodesic complexity can be computed explicity without making use of the upper and lower bounds we previously studied.
+In this subsection we consider a class of homogeneous Riemannian manifolds whose geodesic complexity can be computed explicitly without making use of the upper and lower bounds we previously studied.
 In \cite{BergerSpheres}, M. Berger has constructed a one-parameter family of homogeneous metrics $g_{\alpha}$, $0<\alpha\leq\frac{\pi}{2}$, on the three-dimensional sphere $S^3$, whose cut loci have been described by Sakai in \cite{SakaiBerger}.

-In the following, we will first recall a particularly interesting class of homogeneous Riemannian manifolds that Berger spheres are a special case of and then outline the construction of Berger's metrics following \cite{SakaiBerger}.
-Given a Lie group $G$, we always let $e \in G$ denotes its unit element.
+In the following, we will first recall a particularly interesting class of homogeneous Riemannian manifolds, namely naturally reductive spaces.
+Berger spheres are special cases of them and we will outline the construction of Berger's metrics following \cite{SakaiBerger}.